tomByrer/state-shifter/readme.md

 export const machine = createMachine(states, data)
 ```

 The FSM is a very <i>simple object<i>.
 Each state is a key within `states={}`.
-Each sub-objects have trasisitions (AKA triggers) listed as keys, with their values are the destination states.
+Each sub-objects have transitions (AKA triggers) listed as keys, with their values are the destination states.
 Easy for everyone to read!
 There are some conventions:
 - you bring your own state-storage, be it a simple JS `Map()`, `useState()` hook from React, 'alien-signals`, whatever!
   - declare your base state & context names & defaults in the `presets=[ [key, value]]` array
 - in `states={}`, the first `_` state is NOT a 'state', but a configuration object.